tesfy/tesfy/README.md

 ```

 ### Experiments
-Use testfy instance to check which `variationId` is assigned to a given `userId`
+Check which variation of an experiment is assigned to a user
 ```js
 const userId = '676380e0-7793-44d6-9189-eb5868e17a86';
 const experimentId = 'experiment-1';